“I’m an introverted man and I’ve been wondering, ‘Do women like introverts like me?'”

 - using fictional heartthrobs as proof that women do love introverts, and

-- tapping into your own unique strengths to achieve the same effect.
+- tapping into your own unique confidence and strengths to achieve the same effect.

 Before we jump in, let’s figure out why “Do women like introverts?” is such a common question we hear all the time.